dev-aniketsingh/OS-TERM-PROJECT/README.md

 Status of Project: Not Complete

 HOW TO RUN THE PROJECT

-                     ( IN YOUR TERMINAL AFTER GETTING INTO THE CODES DIRECTORY ) ./vdi [vdi-filename]
+After you're in the directory, get into the CODES directory If any updates in program then type "make clean " into your terminal and then "make" After your program is updated  run this command below.
+Command:
+   ./vdi [vdi-filename]